-- 4.1.4 Additional expectations for performance of new-build homes in terms of emissions are set out in policy H5 on housing standards.
-An existing Sustainable Design and Construction Supplementary Planning Document18 is in place and, and the general principles, where in compliance with the overall policy, will continue to apply. - 4.1.5 Particular attention should be paid to historic buildings.
-As historic buildings continue to change, they must contribute to a net zero future and be fit for future users.
+- The general principle of this policy in terms of new development applies to both 4.1.3 residential and non-residential uses.
+For non-residential uses (including non-C3 forms of accommodation) and for conversions to residential, this policy incorporates new metrics which stand alone from BREEAM for on-site renewables, space heating demand and total energy demand.
+The BREEAM standards remain a useful guide and cover a wide range of matters including building fabrics and materials, energy and water use, amenity areas and ecology, waste recycling, the location and accessibility of developments, daylighting, sound insulation etc. However, the current standards give high scores to development in urban areas to which use previously developed land that is close to services, amenities and public transport routes.
+Developments in Reading will therefore naturally score relatively highly before any consideration of the impact of development itself.
+As such, Reading Borough Council requires that development must mitigate effects further by reducing greenhouse gas and other polluting emissions and reducing energy demand. - Additional expectations for performance of new-build homes in terms of emissions 4.1.4 are set out in policy H5 on housing standards.
+An existing Sustainable Design and Construction Supplementary Planning Document is in place and, and the general principles, where in compliance with the overall policy, will continue to apply. - Particular attention should be paid to historic buildings.
+As historic buildings continue 4.1.5 to change, they must contribute to a net zero future and be fit for future users.
 Through sensitive adaptation and keeping buildings in use, historic buildings can make an important contribution to reducing carbon emissions and energy costs.
-Applicants should refer to advice from Historic England on adapting historic buildings for energy and carbon efficiency19.
-The LETI Climate Emergency Retrofit Guide20 is also a useful resource for applicants.
+Applicants should refer to advice from Historic England on adapting historic buildings for energy and carbon efficiency.
+The LETI Climate Emergency Retrofit Guide is also a useful resource for applicants.